infoatgodreams/GoDreams-Repository/Volume 1/Current Reality/International CCIs/The Impact of Institutionalization on Child Development_Kim Mclean.md

 		-  or children’s weight or developmental delay at adoption (O’Connor et al.,1999; O’Connor, Rutter, et al., 2000)
 		- [[Roll Ups/Education/IQ]] does not appear to be strongly related to indiscriminate friendliness
 	-  Researchers have  consistently found associations between orphanage children’s indiscriminate friendliness  and their behavior problems.
 [Caregiving](Volume%201/Roll%20Ups/Caregiving.md)
-		- Chisholm (1998)  found that at 3 years postadoption, children’s  indiscriminate friendliness scores were positively correlated with their scores on the [CBCL](CBCL). [[Roll Ups/Observed behavior assessments]]
+		- Chisholm (1998)  found that at 3 years postadoption, children’s  indiscriminate friendliness scores were positively correlated with their scores on the [CBCL](CBCL). [[Roll Ups/Child Development/Observed behavior assessments 1]]
 		- Le Mare and Audet (2002) found that children's scores on indiscriminate friendliness at 3 years after adoption were positively correlated with their attention problem scores more than 8 years after adoption.
 [Attention Problems](Attention%20Problems)
-		- In the U.K. sample  children’s scores on disinhibited attachment disturbance were positively correlated with  their scores on hyperactivity and disruptive behavior measures at age 4 and hyperactivity, disruptive behavior and emotional difficulties measures at 6 years. [[Roll Ups/Observed behavior assessments]]
+		- In the U.K. sample  children’s scores on disinhibited attachment disturbance were positively correlated with  their scores on hyperactivity and disruptive behavior measures at age 4 and hyperactivity, disruptive behavior and emotional difficulties measures at 6 years. [[Roll Ups/Child Development/Observed behavior assessments 1]]

 - Unlike  many of the initial behaviors of concern in institutionalized children, displays of indiscriminate friendliness do not appear to dissipate over time but are still in evidence up to 8 years after leaving the orphanage environment (Fernyhough et al., 2002; O’Connor, Rutter,  et al., 2000) and may persist even longer (Goldfarb, 1955).

 - Chisholm (1998) has suggested that indiscriminate friendliness may serve an adaptive function in the context of the orphanage environment where emotional  resources are extremely limited.
 	- Amid the passivity of the orphanage an indiscriminately friendly child may receive what little attention caregivers have to offer.
-	- The fact that indiscriminate friendliness was associated with having been a favorite in the orphanage supports this contention but does not explain what function such behavior serves after adoption. [[Roll Ups/Observed behavior assessments]]
+	- The fact that indiscriminate friendliness was associated with having been a favorite in the orphanage supports this contention but does not explain what function such behavior serves after adoption. [[Roll Ups/Child Development/Observed behavior assessments 1]]

 -  O’Connor et al.  (1999) also suggested that indiscriminate friendliness may represent a form of developmental  delay in the [[attachment]] behavioral system
 	-  although their use of the term “disinhibited at-  tachment disturbance” seems to suggest atten-  tion problems as well as involvement of the  attachment system.